 ' Otherwise, let it through normally.

+If it's really OK to pop up the window, the second window is activated, made visible, and set as the foreground window.
 We're releasing the source code for our WatchIE program along with the April 2002 code download.
 Please bear in mind that it's sample code, and as such is crude and unfinished (just like its author).
 It's written in Visual Basic 6.0.
 If you can convert this to a version for .NET, maybe we'll feature your work in a future issue!

-Author's Corner In the March 2002 issue, we printed a top-notch article about Aspect-Oriented Programming (AOP).
+In the March 2002 issue, we printed a top-notch article about Aspect-Oriented Programming (AOP).
 The authors have asked us to tell you that while the article covers the AOP features provided by COM and .NET, that's just a small sampling of what AOP can provide.
 For information about everything that AOP can do, check out the resources listed in that article.